 Color Hybrid battery charge and gas emissions levels

-A shore power facility will be set up in Sandefjord and Norwegian ports used by Color Line's to provide electricity for charging the ferry's battery.
+Color Line uses a shore power facility in Sandefjord and Norwegian ports to provide electricity for charging the ferry’s battery.

-The new ferry will minimise the emission of harmful greenhouse gases or nitrogen and sulphur compounds into the atmosphere.
-The merging of high-voltage shore connection with the battery hybrid propulsion system will enable zero-emissions from the ferry.
+The new ferry minimises the emission of harmful greenhouse gases or nitrogen and sulphur compounds into the atmosphere.
+The merging of high-voltage shore connection with the battery hybrid propulsion system enables zero emissions from the ferry.
+The greenhouse on deck is powered by the reuse of waste heat.

-The vessel will operate on battery power while entering and exiting the Sandefjord harbour to avoid the release of harmful gases or compounds near the town.
+The vessel operates on battery power while entering and exiting the Sandefjord harbour to avoid the release of harmful gases or compounds near the town.

 Color Hybrid engine details

-The ferry will be equipped with Rolls-Royce's Bergen B33:45L in-line diesel engines, which will be delivered in March 2018.
-The Bergen B33:45 diesel engines are available in six, eight or nine-cylinder variants.
+The ferry is equipped with Rolls-Royce’s Bergen B33:45L in-line diesel engines.
 At 600kW a cylinder, the new engines offer reduced fuel consumption and emissions.

 With a 330mm bore and a 450mm stroke, the engine’s speed levels range between 450rpm and 750rpm for propulsion engines and between 720rpm and 750rpm for generator sets.
 The in-line engine cylinders have a power range between 3,600kW and 5,400kW.